FlorianS4/project_4_django/README.md

 - [JShint JavaScript Validator](https://jshint.com/) to validate JS code.
 - [TinyPNG](https://tinypng.com/) - to compress images to reduce file size without a reduction in quality.
 - [Sweetalert2](https://sweetalert2.github.io/) - to make the alerts look better.
+- [LucidChart](https://www.lucidchart.com/) - was used to make the ERD Diagram.
 - [Django](https://www.djangoproject.com/) - used for the project's web framework.
 Is a Python framework.
 - [Bootstrap 5.3](https://getbootstrap.com/docs/5.3/getting-started/introduction//) - used as a CSS framework.
 - [Cloudinary](https://cloudinary.com/) - online static file storage used for uploaded pictures.